jbrussell/academic-kickstart/content/research/ENAM/index.md

 date = 2018-10-29T00:00:00

 # Project summary to display on homepage.
-summary = "This project aims to better understand mantle dynamic associated with breakup of Pangaea from relic fabrics recorded in the oceanic lithosphere."
+summary = "This project aims to better understand mantle dynamics associated with breakup of Pangaea from relic fabrics recorded in the oceanic lithosphere."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`